7 Sources of Free Legal Services for Seniors

 This nonprofit organization provides legally based advocacy services to people with disabilities in the United States.

-On this page of their website, NDRN lists a variety of problems that someone with a disability may be facing.
-This list covers many of issues that seniors commonly face.
+On this page of their website, NDRN lists various problems that someone with a disability may be facing.
+This list covers many of the issues that seniors commonly face.

 If your older adult is going through one of these problems, contact your state’s Protection and Advocacy (P&A) Systems and/or Client Assistance Programs (CAP) to get legal help.
 To find it, click on your state in the list on the right side of the page.